Moshari: Production

 Nuhash Humayun produced the film in 2019 to be sent to film festivals.
 This is the debut film of Nairah Onora Saif, who is the daughter of Shila Ahmed, sister of Nuhash.
-In November 2022, Jordan Peele and Riz Ahmed joined as executive producers of the film on the behalf of Monkeypaw Productions.
+In November 2022, Jordan Peele and Riz Ahmed joined as executive producers of the film on the behalf of Monkeypaw Productions and Left Handed Films respectively.

 Release

 The film had its release on 13 March 2022 at South by Southwest.
-On 15 October, 2022, Moshari was made available via Vimeo.
+On 15 October 2022, Moshari was made available via Vimeo.
 It was also screened at Marché du Film, Indie Meme Film festival, Indian Film Festival of Los Angeles and Sitges Film Festival in the same year.